 SECTION 1.
-WHEREAS, The City of Waukesha desires to establish a uniform written policy and procedure regarding, evaluation of the relative order of worth of jobs to serve in setting wage differentials, based on skill, effort, responsibility and working conditions.
+WHEREAS, The Library desires to establish a uniform written policy and procedure regarding, evaluation of the relative order of worth of jobs to serve in setting wage differentials, based on skill, effort, responsibility and working conditions.

 SECTION 2.
-WHEREAS, The City desires to establish position description requirements to provide a standard by which applicants for employment and employee's job performance can be evaluated, and,
+WHEREAS, The Library desires to establish position description requirements to provide a standard by which applicants for employment and employee's job performance can be evaluated, and,

 SECTION 3.
-WHEREAS, it is the intent of the City to provide a tool to management in which they measure department goal achievement,
+WHEREAS, it is the intent of the Library to provide a tool for management which they can utilize to measure departmental goal achievement,